Henry W. Coe State Park: Development and facilities

 The park has few facilities.
 The most developed area is at Coe Headquarters located at the historic Pine Ridge Ranch.
 Next to the historic ranch house, there is a visitor center which features exhibits about the old ranch life, a small museum and books store, and a registration/information desk.
 A 20-unit campground on a nearby open area provides spaces for tents and small recreational vehicles.
 There is a horse camp at Coe Headquarters, but is limited to a single parking space behind the old ranch house.
 Two paddocks are available for horses and water for horses can be obtained across the access road.
-Other structures at Coe Headquarters are a historic wood barn, a metal barn from the 1950's, a garage with attached black smith shop, potable water tanks, and two employee residences.
+Other structures at Coe Headquarters are a historic wood barn, a metal barn from the 1950s, a garage with attached black smith shop, potable water tanks, and two employee residences.
 This area is at the end of East Dunne Avenue, about 14 mi east of downtown Morgan Hill.

 Another access point is the Hunting Hollow parking area off Gilroy Hot Springs Road just east of La Canada road.
 This area is more primitive, with no piped water available and only a chemical toilet.
 The Hunting Hollow access is best for casual walkers and bikers, as the 3 mi valley trail is level, without any steep hills to traverse.
 This is a good access for spring wildflower viewing.
 Parking is available for equestrian trailers and trucks.

 The Coyote Creek entrance is about 2 mi north on Gilroy Hot Springs Road.
 This entrance has no parking or facilities.
 Currently, it can only be used by arranging to be dropped off by car, or by parking at Hunting Hollow and walking up the road.
 A chemical toilet is available just beyond the locked gate and water is available at Timm Springs.